Look for my short stories in The Northern Review Nov '09 and Cold Flashes (University of Alaska Press, 2010)

 FLIGHT OF THE GOOSE

-Flight of the Goose: a story of shamans, scientists, oil, war, birds and other matters of the Far North.
+cultural conflict, , scientists, shamans, birds, Big Oil, war, love and other matters of the Far North.

-Inupiaq elder and author Fred Bigjim praises it as “a novel about triumph over despair, maturity gained through pain, forgiveness, reconciliation and restoration. …Thomas's characters seem drawn from life, believable, memorable, tragic and hopeful. … ‘Flight of the Goose’ is a remarkable achievement.”
+Inupiaq elder and author Fred Bigjim describes it as “a novel about triumph over despair, maturity gained through pain, forgiveness, reconciliation and restoration. …Thomas's characters seem drawn from life, believable, memorable, tragic and hopeful...Flight of the Goose is a remarkable achievement.”

 1971, the Alaskan Arctic.
 Kayuqtuq, "the red fox", an orphan